arash039/cub3D/README.md

 # cub3D

 ## Overview
-cub3D is a graphic design project inspired by the classic game Wolfenstein 3D, the first First Person Shooter (FPS)[^2^][2].
+cub3D is a graphic design project inspired by the classic game Wolfenstein 3D, the first First Person Shooter (FPS).
 It serves as a practical application of mathematics and ray-casting to create a dynamic 3D maze.

 ## Objectives
 - To apply rigorous programming skills using C.